-Clubs may only qualify one team in each height category for the final at the International Agility Festival on Friday 12 August 2022.
+Clubs may only qualify one team in each height category for the final at the International Agility Festival.

 Once a handler or dog has run for a Kennel Club Registered / Listed Status Club in the International Agility Festival Team Agility qualifying event they cannot run for another Kennel Club Registered / Listed Status Club in a qualifying event at the same height category during the qualifying year.
 (Handlers or dogs entered as reserves may run or be entered as reserves for a different team, provided they did not run in the original team’s heat).

 The competition will be held under Kennel Club rules and regulations for Agility and any handler entering the competition will be deemed to abide by these rules and regulations.
 Jumps will be set at the standard height for each height of dog.

 It is a team relay event and a suitable baton should be used which must remain behind the start line at all times.
 When the dog/handler returns to the start/finish, there will be a baton change between the handlers.
 No part of the next dog/handler must be over the start line at the changeover; failure to observe this will incur a penalty of twenty faults.

 An elimination will incur a penalty of one hundred faults, a dropped baton will incur a penalty of 20 faults.

 The total time of the team of four dogs must be recorded for marking purposes irrespective of the number of faults or eliminations that a team incur.

 If any of the team members fail to complete the course or any of the team dogs fouls the ring the whole team will be disqualified.